Harry Rosen Inc.: History

 National growth began in 1981, when Harry Rosen opened the first store outside of Toronto at West Edmonton Mall.
 During this time, Harry Rosen began signing exclusive deals with top designers in Europe and the United States to sell their menswear in Canada.
 Many top designers still sell exclusively at Harry Rosen, with Tom Ford as the most recent addition.

-In 1987, Harry opened a three-level, 32000 sqft. flagship store on Toronto’s Bloor Street.
+In 1987, Harry Rosen opened a three-level, 32000 sqft. flagship store on Toronto’s Bloor Street.
 The store became known for its exclusive collections of fine menswear.
 That same year, The Retail Council of Canada presented Harry Rosen with its first Retail Marketer of the Year Award.
 Harry Rosen then introduced the award-winning newspaper ad campaign featuring such celebrities as David Cronenberg, Norman Jewison, Christopher Plummer, Remy Shand, Rick Mercer and more in 1996.

-Larry Rosen, Harry’s eldest son, joined the company in 1984, and after stints in store operations and buying, he became President and Chief Operating Officer in 1997.
-Larry became Chairman and Chief Executive Officer in 2010, succeeding Harry who still remains with the company as an advisor.
+Larry Rosen, Harry’s eldest son, joined the company in 1984, and after stints in store operations and buying, he became president and chief operating officer in 1997.
+Larry became chairman and chief executive officer in 2010, succeeding Harry who remained with the company as an advisor until his death in December 2023.

-In 1997, harry magazine was launched.
+In 1997, Harry magazine was launched.
 With two issues a year, this men’s lifestyle magazine covers fashion advice and offers readers guidance in many areas of their life.

 In the fall of 2008, Harry Rosen unveiled an expansion of the Bloor Street flagship location in Toronto that represented the largest capital investment ever made by the company.
 This major storewide renovation added two new stories to the building, providing five floors of retail space within 50000 sqft.
 The chain’s flagship store at TD Square in Calgary is also doubling its size, and a second store was added in suburban Calgary at Chinook Centre in 2010.

-Website

 Harry Rosen began selling merchandise online on May 15, 2009 via its website.
 Shipping is limited to Canadian addresses.